ProjectsVanBox/healthy-breast/README.md

 ## Reproducing from the VCF files (with Mendeley data)

-!Copy all the VCFs directories from the Mendeley repository (*link is TBA till 09/10/2025*) to /home_dir/3_Output.
+!Copy all the VCFs directories from the Mendeley dataset (Kulaeva, Elizaveta (2025), “Puberty as a Superspreader of Mutations Elevating Tumor Long-term Risk in Breast Tissue”, Mendeley Data, V1, doi: 10.17632/9ynwrjw3rk.1) to /home_dir/3_Output.

 ### For the WGS + PTA data (Breast_1):